-- 11 [not used] In some cases, HKFRSs permit different treatments for given transactions and events.
-Usually, one treatment is identified as the 'benchmark treatment' and the other as the 'allowed alternative treatment'.
-The financial statements of an entity may appropriately be described as being prepared in accordance with HKFRSs whether they use the benchmark treatment or the allowed alternative treatment. - Some HKFRSs permit different treatments for given transactions and events.
+- Some HKFRSs permit different treatments for given transactions and events.
 The objective of setting HKFRSs is to require like transactions and events to be accounted for and reported in a like way and unlike transactions and events to be accounted for and reported differently, both within an entity over time and among entities.
 Consequently, those transactions and events for which HKFRSs permit a choice of accounting treatment will be reconsidered and will continue to be reconsidered, with the objective of reducing the number of those choices. - Statements approved by Council include paragraphs in bold type and plain type, which have equal authority.
 Paragraphs in bold type indicate the main principles.
-An individual standard should be read in the context of the objective stated in that standard and this Preface. - 14 Interpretations of HKFRSs are to give authoritative guidance on newly identified financial reporting issues not specifically addressed in HKFRSs or issues where unsatisfactory or conflicting interpretations have developed or seem likely to develop in the absence of such guidance. - Entities shall apply linterpretations if their financial statements are described as being prepared in accordance with HKFRSs (see paragraph 16 of HKAS 1 Presentation of Financial Statements (as revised in 2007)). - Interpretations apply to current and future reporting periods from the date of issue or other specified effective date.
-Transitional provisions that apply on initial application of an linterpretation are specified in the interpretation. - An linterpretation becomes inoperative and is withdrawn when a HKFRS or other authoritative document issued by Council that overrides or confirms a previously issued interpretation becomes effective.
-Those interpretations that would be affected by an authoritative HKICPA document are identified in the Exposure Draft of that document. - 18 HKAS 1(as revised in 2007) includes the following requirement:
+An individual standard should be read in the context of the objective stated in that standard and this Preface. - Interpretations of HKFRSs are to give authoritative guidance on newly identified financial reporting issues not specifically addressed in HKFRSs or issues where unsatisfactory or conflicting interpretations have developed or seem likely to develop in the absence of such guidance. - Entities shall apply Interpretations if their financial statements are described as being prepared in accordance with HKFRSs (see paragraph 16 of HKAS 1). - Interpretations apply to current and future reporting periods from the date of issue or other specified effective date.
+Transitional provisions that apply on initial application of an Interpretation are specified in the Interpretation. - An Interpretation becomes inoperative and is withdrawn when a HKFRS or other authoritative document issued by the HKICPA that overrides or confirms a previously issued interpretation becomes effective.
+Those Interpretations that would be affected by an authoritative HKICPA document are identified in the exposure draft of that document. - 17 HKAS 1 includes the following requirement: